Upd4ting/HololensLeapMotion/README.md

 # Concept

-Implementing LeapMotion data on Unity.
-That's not using the websocket of the LeapMotion directly.
-We have a server that collect the data from websocket then the app Unity will contact our server.
-Like that we will able to control the frame rate of the data.

-# Documentation

-Coming soon...
+The LeapMotion directly isn't compatible with UWP.
+The only solution then is to stream the data of the leapmotion to the Hololens.
+The LeapMotion provides a websocket that we can use to retrieve these data.
+The library of Zhengyilua above is doing this concept but I made a lot of improvement here.

+You have now a middleware server between the WebSocket and the Hololens.
+The Hololens connect to the middleware and can tell him how much frame rate he wants.
+So with that you are able to control the frame rate in an easier and cleaner way.

+I also fixed some error that was causing bugs and performance issues so all run now smoother.